.

 Randall Bourscheidt, former Deputy Commissioner of Cultural Affairs, NYC

-George Koch, former Manpower Analyst for the DOL and Director of the CETA-funded ARTS DC in Washington DC
+George Koch, former Analyst for the U.S. Department of Labor and Board Co-Chair of the CETA-funded ARTS DC project

 Rochelle Slovin, former Director of the CCF CETA Artists Project